 Pride of samurai hair

-The hairstyle became popular with citizens due to the changing appearance of the samurai.
-Except that the pattern was not followed completely, other variations of Chonmage appeared.
-And as the hairstyle was introduced in society it became a symbol of pride among the population.
-What was previously limited only to civil servants of the Japanese empire, has become something that anyone could join.
+The hairstyle became popular among the citizens due to the changing appearance of the samurai.
+But the pattern was not followed completely, other variations of Chonmage emerged.
+And as the hairstyle was introduced into society it became a symbol of pride among the population.
+What was once limited only to civil servants of the Japanese empire, became something anyone could join.

 The samurai hair today